sparna-git/orgviz-website/index.md

 ## Contact - Who we are

 Thomas Francart & Jean Delahousse, you can send us a mail at **"contact at orgviz dot eu"**.
+You can also use the [contact form of Sparna](http://www.sparna.fr/contact/).

 We happily share our 30+ cumulated years of experience in semantic web technologies with public administrations in France and worldwide !